Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section \ref{PrelimSection}, we review some preliminary notions: profiles, margin graphs, and voting methods, as well as operations on profiles.
 In Section \ref{SplitCycleSection}, we motivate and define our proposed voting method, Split Cycle.
-We then assess Split Cycle relative to other standard voting methods, all of which are defined in Appendix \ref{OtherMethodsAppendix}, in a three step process: \begin{itemize} \item In Section \ref{CoreSection}, we review the ``\textbf{core criteria}'' that we take for granted in this paper for reducing the class of voting methods to which we compare Split Cycle: the Condorcet winner (and Condorcet loser) criterion, monotonicity, independence of clones, and the narrowing criterion.

-\item In Section \ref{NewCriteria}, we propose \textbf{new criteria}: \textit{immunity to spoilers}, which we strengthen to \textit{stability for winners} and then to a more general criterion of \textit{amalgamation} (closely related to Sen's \citeyearpar{Sen1971,Sen1993} choice-functional condition of \textit{expansion} or $\gamma$); and a criterion of \textit{rejectability}, which concerns winnowing down a set of winners to a unique winner.
-Of the known methods left standing in step one, only Split Cycle satisfies immunity to spoilers and rejectability.
+In Section \ref{NewCriteria}, we discuss our new voting criteria concerning spoilers, stealers, and stability, as well as a stronger criterion based on Sen's \citeyearpar{Sen1971,Sen1993} choice-functional condition of expansion consistency.
+In Section \ref{OtherCriteria}, we test Split Cycle against a number of other criteria from the literature.
+Our axiomatic analysis of Split Cycle and other methods is summarized in Figure \ref{AxiomTable}.
+We conclude in Section~\ref{Conclusion} with a brief summary and directions for further research on Split Cycle.
+Appendices \ref{ClonesAppendix} and \ref{ParticipationAppendix} contain proofs deferred from the main text.
+Appendices \ref{OtherMethodsAppendix} and \ref{Quant} contain definitions of other voting methods in Figure \ref{AxiomTable} and data from simulations of Split Cycle and other voting methods, respectively.